New workforce entrants and tenured pros alike share one thing in common: Both feel stumped when it comes to resume writing.

 Contact Information To Include on a Resume

 - Personal cell phone number

 - Email address: make sure it’s a professional one, not something like email@example.com

-- LinkedIn profile URL
+- LinkedIn Profile address

 - Second email or phone number – these can lead to further confusion.